 While the maintenance of metal pergolas might initially be less than wood, as time passes some metals would require regular maintenance to maintain their top condition.
 If they sustain damage, repairs can be challenging.
 The quality of the structure both aesthetically and durability just doesn’t compare to a solid wood pergola.
 With cedar, you can apply paint or stain right away and continue maintenance every other year.
 With pine, you can stain, water seal, or paint the wood a couple months after it’s installed, and then stain or seal every other year after that to maintain its beauty.
 The aesthetically pleasing features of these pergola wood types far outweighs the minimal maintenance required.
 Their ability to withstand high winds and other extreme weather makes up for that maintenance requirement.
-These lasting qualities make them a very attractive alternative to metal pergola kits.
+These lasting qualities make them a very attractive classic alternative to modern metal pergola kits.

 Alternative Materials to Metal Pergola Kits

-When I think of metal pergola kits, I think of high maintenance, heat attracting, typically contemporary-style outdoor structures.
-If you’re looking for that iconic clean look but one that more easily blends with the outdoors, consider wood as an attractive alternative to metal pergola kits.
+When I think of silver or black metal pergola kits, I think of high maintenance, heat attracting, typically contemporary-style outdoor structures.
+If you’re looking for that iconic clean look but one that more easily blends with the outdoors, consider wood as an attractive alternative to metal frame pergola kits.
 Pressure treated pine and cedar pergola kits offer qualities that are attractive for any outdoor project.
 Both types of wood take stain or paint which also gives you more flexibility with color choices than metal.